Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 \section{Freeze-in in the CTP formalism}

-The Closed-Time-Path (CTP) formalism is a powerful framework to systematically study initial-value problems in non-equilibrium quantum field theory \cite{Keldysh:1964ud,Schwinger:1960qe,Calzetta:1986cq,Calzetta:2008iqa,Millington:2013isa}.
-Differently from the \emph{in-out} S-matrix formalism, which is suited for the computation of transition amplitudes between an initial and a final state, the CTP is suited to follow the time-dependence of \emph{expectation values} of quantum field operators, like $n$-point Green's functions, when the final state is not known a priori, while the initial state can be arbitrary.
-The CTP is appropriate to study the dynamics in the early Universe because, in this case, one is not interested in the \emph{probability} that an initial state in the infinite past interacts at a given time and transitions to a final state in the infinite future, where both states are assumed to be asymptotically free, but rather in the evolution of a statistical ensemble (such as the thermal bath of the primordial plasma), where the fields continuously interact.
+The CTP formalism is a powerful framework to systematically study initial-value problems in non-equilibrium quantum field theory \cite{Keldysh:1964ud,Schwinger:1960qe,Calzetta:1986cq,Calzetta:2008iqa,Millington:2013isa}.
+Differently from the \emph{in-out} S-matrix formalism, which is suited for the computation of transition amplitudes between an initial and a final state, the CTP is tailored to follow the time-dependence of \emph{expectation values} of quantum field operators, like $n$-point Green's functions, when the final state is not known a priori, while the initial state can be arbitrary.
+The CTP is appropriate to study the dynamics in the early Universe.
+In this case, one is not interested in the \emph{probability} that an initial state in the infinite past interacts at a given time and transitions to a final state in the infinite future, where both states are assumed to be asymptotically free, but rather in the evolution of a statistical ensemble (such as the thermal bath of the primordial plasma), where the fields continuously interact.
 This situation clearly departs from the particle picture employed in the S-matrix formalism of QFT in vacuum.

-In what follows, we will outline the essential ingredients to understand how to obtain a freeze-in rate equation for DM on the CTP and how such formalism allows to include thermal corrections from first principle of QFT in a manifest way.
-More details are left for the reader to Appendix~\ref{sec:AppA}.
+In the following, we will outline the essential ingredients to understand how to obtain a freeze-in rate equation for DM in the CTP formalism and how it allows to include thermal corrections from first principles of QFT in a manifest way.
+More details are left for the reader in Appendix~\ref{sec:AppA}.